 Jesus was using hyperbole to make the point that people should not regard rabbis more highly than they ought.
 He uses the same sort of speech when he says, "If your right hand causes you to sin, cut it off!"
 I have yet to meet a single, one-handed Baptist!
 Using the term "father" stresses the familial aspect of the church as the family of God.
 We often use "father" and "pastor" interchangeably.

 Why aren't you more modern?
-Why don't you provide modern music or follow current social norms?
+Why don't you worship with modern music or follow current social norms?

 We don't provide modern music because we have learned it orients the worshipper around their own emotional needs and wants.
 Traditional worship reorients the worshipper away from self and towards God in ways that are not immediately apparent, but are seen over time.
 This results in a deeper and more stable spirituality.